Rules Governing Deposit Accounts

 Correspondents.
 Capital One Bank may forward items to correspondent banks and will not be liable for the wrongful conduct of the correspondent bank.
 Each correspondent will be liable only for its own negligence.
 We will not be liable for the loss of items in transit.

-Address Changes.
+Address Changes for Deposit Accounts governed by this document1.
 You are responsible for notifying us of any change in your address.
-Unless we agree otherwise, changes of address must be made in writing by at least one of the account holders.
+Unless we agree otherwise, changes of address must be made online, over the phone, or in a branch by at least one of the account holders.
 Informing us of your address on a check reorder form is not sufficient.
 We will attempt to communicate with you only by use of the most recent address you have provided to us.
 In the event mail we attempt to deliver to you is returned as a result of your failure to notify us of your change in address, we may charge a fee to your account in accordance with our Schedule of Fees and Charges.

-We may change your postal address of record if we receive an address change notice from the U.S. Postal Service or if we receive information from another party in the business of providing correct address information that the address in our records no longer corresponds to your address.
+We may change your postal address of record if we receive an address change notice from the U.S. Postal Service or if we receive information from a third party vendor in the business of providing correct addresses, that our records no longer correspond to your address.

 Cash Transaction Reporting.
 The law requires all financial institutions to gather and report information on certain types of cash transactions.
 If the information required to complete the report is not provided, we are required to refuse to process the transaction.